-Apart from the above supervised approaches, there are also a few studies concerning the unpaired point cloud completion task.
+Apart from the above supervised approaches, there are also a few studies concerning unpaired point cloud completion.
 AML \cite{stutz2018learning} introduces a weakly-supervised approach by learning the maximum likelihood.
 Pcl2Pcl \cite{chen2019unpaired} proposes a GAN framework to bridge the semantic gap between incomplete and complete shapes.
-The aforementioned methods only consider the single-side correspondence from incomplete shapes to complete ones.
-In contrast, Cycle4Completion \cite{wen2021cycle4completion} enhances the completion performance by establishing the geometric correspondence between complete shapes and incomplete shapes from both directions.
+However, these methods only consider the single-side correspondence from the incomplete shapes to their complete shapes.
+In contrast, Cycle4Completion \cite{wen2021cycle4completion} enhances the completion performance by establishing the two-way geometric correspondence between complete shapes and incomplete shapes.
 Although achieving remarkable performance on point cloud completion, recent efforts generally use the mono-modality input.
-Hence, it is difficult to infer an accurate mapping from an incomplete point cloud with a large-scale incompleteness to a complete point cloud.
+It is difficult to infer an accurate mapping from an incomplete point cloud with a large-scale incompleteness to its complete point cloud.